stadium-software/utils-objects-array-to-csv-download/README.md

 Reformats a *List* to CSV and downloads a file with the CSV data to the client machine.

+Please be aware that retreiving large amounts of data from a database or API can cause the browser to hang or crash.
+Similarily, passing large amounts of data to the script below may also cause the browser to hang or crash.

 ## Version

 1.0 Initial